nhca-credit/nhca-credit.github.io/index.md

 # Testimonials

-> The annual membership dues are a bargain, even if they only save you from one bad account per year!
+> The annual membership dues are a bargain, even if they only save you from one bad account per year.

 -- W. Altenmueller, Reimer’s Nurseries Ltd.